Sephizor/DiscordDnd5eBot/README.md

-!init join 10 - Joins your active character to the initiative order with an override value of 10 !init add SomeRandomEntity - Adds an entity called SomeRandomEntity to the initiative order !init add SomeRandomEntity 10 - Adds an entity called SomeRandomEntity to the initiative order with an override value of 10 !init list - Prints out the initiative list
+!init join 10 - Joins your active character to the initiative order with an override value of 10 !init add SomeRandomEntity - Adds an entity called SomeRandomEntity to the initiative order !init add SomeRandomEntity 10 - Adds an entity called SomeRandomEntity to the initiative order with an override value of 10 !init set SomeRandomEntity 20 - Manually sets an entity already in the initiative list to a specific initiative value !init list - Prints out the initiative list
 !init next - Advances the initiative to the next person.
 This will also start the first round of combat and increment combat rounds when the order resets.
 !init end - Ends combat